andersc/fastqueue2/README.md

 FastQueue2 is a rewrite of [FastQueue](https://github.com/andersc/fastqueue).

+## But first

+* Is this queue memory efficient?

+	No. This queue aims for speed not memory efficiency.

+* The queue is ‘dramatically under-synchronized’

+	Write a test and prove it (you can use FastQueueIntegrityTest.cpp as a boilerplate).
+Don’t just say stuff out of the blue, prove it!

+* Why not use partial specialization for pointers since that's all you support?

+	This queue supports transport of 8 bytes from a producer to a consumer.
+It might be a pointer and it might not be a pointer so that’s why no specialization is implemented.
+However, if we gain speed using specialization of pointers then let’s implement that.
+I did not see any gain in my tests and this queue is all about speed.

 ## Background

 When I was playing around with benchmarking various SPSC queues deaod’s queue was unbeatable.
 The titans: Rigtorp, Folly, moodycamel and boost where all left in the dust, it was especially fast on Apple silicone.
 My previous attempt ([FastQueue](https://github.com/andersc/fastqueue)) trying to beat the titans is placing itself in the top tier but not #1.
 In my queue I also implemented a stop-queue mechanism missing from the other implementations.
 Anyhow….